 • Supports BIM (Building Information Modeling) integration

-An HVAC supplier classifies all components using ETIM, enabling contractors and distributors to quickly filter for compatible parts in BIM models.
+For instance, an HVAC supplier can classify all components using ETIM.
+This means contractors and distributors are able to quickly filter for compatible parts in BIM models.

 Which Classification is Right for You?